stephenmcd/mezzanine/docs/index.rst

 the models.

-**System administrators** can find out about some of the production requirements and operations in the :doc:`deployment` section.
+**System administrators** can find out about some of the production requirements and operations in the :doc:`deployment` and :doc:`caching-strategy` sections.

 **Further reading** includes :doc:`frequently-asked-questions`, a section on :doc:`user-accounts`, information about Mezzanine's